harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 - Updated policies will be included with app updates
 - Significant changes will be highlighted in app release notes
 - The "Last Updated" date at the top of this policy will reflect the most recent changes
-- Continued use of MacSMug after policy updates constitutes acceptance of the changes
+- Continued use of SMugVault after policy updates constitutes acceptance of the changes

 ## Data Processing Transparency

 ### Automated Decision Making
-MacSMug does not use automated decision-making or profiling that would significantly affect users.
+SMugVault does not use automated decision-making or profiling that would significantly affect users.
 All processing is straightforward data transfer and storage as explicitly requested by the user.

 ### Data Minimization
 We adhere to data minimization principles by: